Quick Navigation

 Purring

-Contented guinea pigs often make the purring sound.
-It means that they feel relieved and are relaxed.
+It means that they feel relieved and relaxed.

 Rumbling

-In some cases, the rumbling of a guinea pig indicates fear.
-As guinea pigs are prey species, they get frightened on seeing a stranger and try to hide.
-This kind of rumbling will be accompanied by wide-open eyes and a freeze.
+As guinea pigs are prey species, they get frightened of seeing a stranger and try to hide.

 The guinea pigs will also make a rumbling noise when they are unaware of their surroundings and feel insecure.